 Your doctor or pharmacy will let you know how much to fill for each injection if your syringe uses different numbers.
 12.5 is the lowest dosage amount you can take on the HCG diet, but if you are feeling very hungry on that dosage you want to talk to your health care professional about taking a different dosage to offset your hunger.
 If you notice small air bubbles in your syringe, hold it upside down and gently tap the side to get the bubbles to move to the top.

-Now onto the fun part, the injection.
+Now onto the fun part, injecting your chosen brand of HCG (as I write about here).
 For most people the first time is the hardest one to do, so be sure you are sitting down.
 Using your clean hands, gather a flabby portion of your stomach, to the right or left of your belly button, but don’t hold it too tightly.
 Take a deep breath in, and then push the needle in while you breath out.
 Push the plunger of the syringe in very slowly, and if you feel a sting, pull out slightly and reposition the needle into the fatty part of your stomach.

 Where to Inject HCG

 Now that you know how to inject HCG daily, you might run into an issue where you are losing fat and your usual injection site is becoming rather painful.
 There are a few other HCG injection sites that you can use if this happens, or if you need to change up your routine because your usual spot is bruised.

 The belly area is where most people inject their HCG, and as long as you are not too close to the belly button you can inject into any area that has a good amount of belly fat.
 Most people stay in this area since that is where most of their fat is.